oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 ### Compartment Structure

-For the Enterprise Scale Baseline Landing Zone, we have the below compartment architecture:
+For the Oracle Enterprise Landing Zone, we have the below compartment architecture:

-* Enterprise Scale Baseline Landing Zone Home Compartment
+* Oracle Enterprise Landing Zone Home Compartment
   * Prod
     * Shared Infrastructure
       * Network